 14 year old dancer Simone Marmol hails from Orlando, Fl.
-We have posted her beautiful pictures captured by photographer Heather Elizabeth Lehman of Lisbet Photography plenty of times on our Instagram.
-Simone was recently selected to study at the prestigious Dance Theatre of Harlem Summer Dance Intensive.
-Check out her interview with PrettyBrownDancers.com
+We have posted her beautiful pictures captured by photographer Heather Elizabeth Lehman of Lisbet Photography on our Instagram.
+Above all, Simone was selected to study at the prestigious Dance Theatre of Harlem Summer Dance Intensive.
+Check out her interview

 When did you start dancing?

 I started dancing when I was two years old, but I began to take it seriously when I was around ten.

 I don’t remember much about my first dance performance since I was only three, but I do remember that it took place on a small, rolled in stage in a mall.
 There was only a small crowd, and it was only my class of toddlers performing, but I do remember loving being in my red tutu with roses on it.

 My main focus is on classical ballet in the Vaganova method.
 Additionally, I have been fortunate to study Horton modern and some contemporary dance.

 What other dancers and performers do you like?

 I love to watch dancers from Dance Theatre of Harlem such as Ingrid Silva, Alison Stroming, Francis Lawrence, Nicholas Rose and Da’Von Daone.
 Also, I enjoy watching Misty Copeland, Michaela DePrince, Adiarys Almeida and Jeffrey Cirio.
 Furthermore, I like to watch my friends dance too.

 What was the best advice you have received about dance?

 Some of the best advice I’ve received about dance is that hard work always pays off and never compare or try to be better than anyone else; only try to be better than you are now.